Questo sito utilizza cookie. Utilizzando i nostri servizi, si accettano le modalità d'uso dei cookie.

 Programme: Interreg Central Europe

-Total budget: 1.710.608,72 €
+Project budget: 1.710.608,72 € (ERDF 1.368.486,97 €)

 Project partners:

-Within the partnership, the IRT, ER Nisa and EGTC NOVUM will actively support the implementation of the pilot activity, contributing with expertise and experiences from the ECoC 2016 Wrocław, regional cycling policies and development of tourism in (peripheral) border areas.
 The Autonomous Region of Friuli Venezia Giulia and the Office for the Promotion of Green Transition of the Slovenian Ministry of the Environment, Climate and Energy will be involved as associated partners, contributing with their knowledge and expertise.

 Related news